CCI-MOC/documentation/docs/source/Accessing-Northeastern-Cluster.md

     [root@compute-43 ~]# systemctl stop NetworkManager

-*Note: Before following these steps to put your node on the public network, please review the steps at [[Security Best Practices]].*
+*Note: Before following these steps to put your node on the public network, please review the steps at [Security Best Practices](Security-Install-Best-Practices.html).*

 Create configuration file for your network interface at `/etc/sysconfig/network-scripts/ifcfg-enp130s0f0.125`: